 - How do I manage failure/reliability/redundancy?

+These last are the same with data-intensive applications (or a cloud infrastructure) where you need to assure fault-tolerance.

 In my paper, I also address several areas of improvement for descriptive data (metadata).
 The following are non-exhaustive list of features to address Big Data needs:

+We tried to be careful to restrict ourselves to what was new with the Big Data Paradigm, but our metadata description is way too light so far.
+We need to decide which of these we need to discuss in our definitions.
+In particular we explicitly deferred discussion of a data type taxonomy as being beyond the scope of our charter.
+The data types pre-existed the big data discussion, and I don’t think anyone came up with any new ones that have just emerged.
+Some data types are relevant to the discussion, as in XML or JSON for a data repository that stores the data in those formats, but for the most part, we didn’t include a data type taxonomy discussion.

+Even with this comment, however, we need to revisit both metadata and data types to see if we can do a better job to what we have already.

 - Support non-registry approach for metadata.
 Right now, SC32/WG2 supports a metadata registry, but not metadata outside of a registry (ISO/IEC 11179, ISO/IEC 19763).
 With the various datasets produced as intermediate results of Big Data computations — some only having a lifetime of milliseconds — one cannot expect every dataset's metadata to be registered in a centralized registry, i.e., metadata should be able to stand on its own, right next to the dataset it is describing.